advancedtelematic/aktualizr/actions.md

 - [x] kInstall running mode.
 Initialize -> Install -> nothing to install (aktualizr_test.cc)

+## aktualizr tools

+These tools all link with libaktualizr, although they do not necessary use the API.

-## aktualizr-primary
+### aktualizr-primary

 `aktualizr-primary` is the reference user of the libaktualizr API.
 Note that for historical reasons, it is usually simply known as `aktualizr`.
+It is a thin layer around libaktualizr.
+This is just the list of things currently tested that relate specifically to it.

 - [x] Abort when given bogus command line options (tests/CMakeLists.txt)
 - [x] Abort when given a nonexistant config file (tests/CMakeLists.txt)
 - [x] Support debug logging (tests/CMakeLists.txt)
 - [x] Default to informational logging (tests/CMakeLists.txt)

-## aktualizr-secondary
+### aktualizr-secondary

 `aktualizr-secondary` was designed to demonstrate an Uptane-compliant secondary but is currently not part of the core product.
+It also uses libaktualizr, but less extensively than `aktualizr-primary`.
+This is just the list of things currently tested that relate specifically to it.

 - [x] Parse config files in TOML format (aktualizr_secondary_config_test.cc)
 - [x] Write its config to file or to the log (aktualizr_secondary_config_test.cc)
 - [x] Announce itself to aktualizr primary (aktualizr_secondary_discovery_test.cc)

-- [x] Generate a random serial (aktualizr_secondary/uptane_test.cc)
+- [x] Generate a serial (aktualizr_secondary/uptane_test.cc)
-- [x] TODO Generate a hardware ID (aktualizr_secondary/uptane_test.cc)
+- [x] Generate a hardware ID (aktualizr_secondary/uptane_test.cc)
 - [x] Generate keys (aktualizr_secondary/uptane_test.cc)
 - [x] Extract credentials from a provided archive (aktualizr_secondary/uptane_test.cc)